davidvossel/kubevirt-folder-view/README.md

 ## FolderIndex

 The **FolderIndex** object contains all the parent and child relationships between ClusterFolders and NamespacedFolders.
 This centralized object can be thought of the database from which the folder tree is organized.
-When a change is made to any folder regarding the folder's relationship to owning objects, the FolderIndex is the entity that is modified to reflect this change.
+When a change is made to any folder regarding the folder's relationship to owning objects, the FolderIndex is the entity that is modified to apply this change.

 ## ClusterFolders